COVID-19 Report, 8th July 2020

 COVID-19 is one such emergency.

-20 Local Authority Civil Defence Units, namely Cavan, Cork City, Donegal, Dublin, Galway, Kerry, Kildare, Kilkenny, Laois, Leitrim, Limerick, Longford, Louth, Mayo, Meath, Monaghan, Offaly, Roscommon, Sligo and Westmeath have been tasked by the HSE across the country.
+22 Local Authority Civil Defence Units, namely Cavan, Cork City, Cork South, Donegal, Dublin, Galway, Kerry, Kildare, Kilkenny, Laois, Leitrim, Limerick, Longford, Louth, Mayo, Meath, Monaghan, Offaly, Roscommon, Sligo, Westmeath and Wexford have been tasked by the HSE across the country.
 The type of taskings undertaken include

 - providing first-aid and administrative assistance to the Irish Blood Transfusion Service